AymanYouss/University-OOP-implementation/README.md

 The UML diagram provides a visual representation of the project's structure.
 Refer to the `Univeristy management system diagram .pdf` file for insights into class relationships and the overall system design.

-## Contributing

-If you are interested in contributing to the project, please follow the guidelines outlined in [CONTRIBUTING.md](link-to-CONTRIBUTING.md).

-## License

-This project is licensed under the [License Name] - see the [LICENSE.md](link-to-LICENSE.md) file for details.

 ## Documentation

 For detailed documentation on each class and their design, refer to the `OOP project final.ipynb` notebook.
 Each cell in the notebook corresponds to a specific class, providing insights into their functionality and purpose.